 Humans are well-practiced in risk management—it’s how we stay alive.
 It’s also how businesses stay alive.

-Business risk comes in all shapes and sizes, from cybersecurity breaches to loss of customers to competitors, but the effect is often identical.
+Business risk comes in all shapes and sizes, from cybersecurity breaches to customer loss to competitors, but the effect is often identical.
 Damaged reputation, lost income, customer attrition, strained relationships with stakeholders, and employee turnover are all potential—and probable—outcomes of a crisis.

-That’s why so many companies invest in risk management—to spot and stop threats before they happen, to minimize the effect of unavoidable setbacks that will inevitably hit (i.e. a nationwide recession or a worldwide pandemic), and, ultimately, to keep the business alive.
+That’s why so many companies invest in risk management—to spot and stop threats before they happen, minimize the effect of unavoidable setbacks that will inevitably hit (e.g., a nationwide recession or a worldwide pandemic), and, ultimately, keep the business alive.

 The Most Overlooked Kind of Risk

-A recent study from IBM found that 60% of cybersecurity attacks are carried out by insiders—either maliciously or accidentally (the ratio of which is still up for debate).
+A recent IBM study found that insiders carry out 60% of cybersecurity attacks—either maliciously or accidentally (the ratio of which is still up for debate).
 Another study found that 89% of workers have experienced burnout in the past year, and 40% of workers have left their jobs due to burnout.

 The list goes on.